alexfc97/data_security_lab/README.md

 Once the client method is run you will now have the option of running the different methods available to a client.

 Note that a waiting time of 2 seconds has been added after some print statements.
-Such that clients can read print statements before the program continues.
+This way clients can read print statements before the program continues.